Prora

 The Colossus of Prora, commonly known as simply "Prora", is a building complex in the municipality of Binz on the island of Rügen, Germany.
 It was built by Nazi Germany between 1936 and 1939 as part of the Strength Through Joy (Kraft durch Freude or KdF) project.
 It consisted of eight identical buildings and was 4.5 km in length parallel to the beach, with the surviving structures stretching 3.0 km.

-Although the buildings were planned as a holiday resort, construction was not completed and they were not used for this purpose.
+Although the buildings were planned as a holiday resort, construction was not completed, and they were not used for this purpose.
+Prora, as it was known, was however used largely by the Nazi Party for propaganda, with the supposed strength and power displayed in the construction effort of the complex likened by the party to that of themselves.
 After World War II, the complex found various military uses, first by the Soviet Army, then by the East German Volksarmee, and then by the German Bundeswehr.
-Today it houses a large youth hostel, a hotel and vacation apartments.
+Today, it houses a large youth hostel, a hotel, and holiday apartments.

-The complex has a formal heritage listing as a particularly striking example of Nazi architecture.

 Location

 Prora lies on an extensive bay between the Sassnitz and Binz regions, known as the Prorer Wiek, on the narrow heath (the Prora) which separates the lagoon of the Kleiner Jasmunder Bodden from the Baltic Sea.
 The buildings extended over a length of 4.5 km and are roughly 150 m from the beach.
-The coast offers a long flat sand beach, which stretches from Binz to the ferry port.
+The coast offers a long flat sand beach which stretches from Binz to the ferry port.
 This beach was thus an ideal location for the establishment of a seaside resort.